Lunear01/lunearpi/README.md

 ## 🛠 Configuration Details

 ### DNS Integration
-[cite_start]The Xray configuration is set to use the Pi-hole container at `172.18.0.3` as its primary DNS resolver[cite: 1, 2]. [cite_start]This ensures that all traffic tunneled through the proxy is automatically filtered for ads and telemetry before reaching the destination[cite: 1, 2].
+The Xray configuration is set to use the Pi-hole container at `172.18.0.3` as its primary DNS resolver.
+This ensures that all traffic tunneled through the proxy is automatically filtered for ads and telemetry before reaching the destination.

 ### Performance Optimizations
 For reduced latency and faster handshakes, ensure the following are enabled in your Cloudflare dashboard: